oguzserbetci/rl-teacher-atari/README.md

 - `--force_new_agent_model`
 Activating these flags will erase the corresponding data from the disk/database.
 For the most part this won't be necessary, and you can simply pick a new experiment name.
 Note, however, that *experiments within the same environment now share clips* so you may want to `--force_new_environment_clips` when starting a new experiment in an old environment.

 Also worth noting, there's a parameter called `--stacked_frames` (`-f`) that defaults to *4*.
 This helps model movement that the human naturally sees in the video, but can alter how the system performs compared to `rl-teacher`.
+To remove frame stacking simply add `-f 0` to the command-line arguments.

 ## Backwards Compatibility